 Teaching and learning

-Your work will be assessed through a mixture of methods including, essays, learning diaries, oral and poster presentations, mock journal articles, popular science articles and a final year individual (supervised) dissertation project.
+Your work will be assessed through a mixture of essays, scientific reports, learning diaries, oral and poster presentations, practical workbooks, mock journal articles, popular science articles and a final year (supervised) individual dissertation project.
 Coursework is mainly undertaken on an individual basis.
 However, a number of modules (especially field-based modules) involve assessed group project work.

 Your contact hours will depend on the option modules you select.
 You can see details of the contact hours on individual module pages.